chenzy9738/EFGTNet/README.md

 ```bash
 python test.py
 ```
-You can directly obtain our visualization results from [here](), or download our pretrained model.
+You can directly obtain our visualization results, or download our pretrained model.
 The checkpoints can be found [here]().
 After downloading the model best_model.pth, please place it in the directory log/efgtnet/checkpoints/ and run `test.py` .

 ---